Atlantic Canada's largest newspaper chain lays off 109 employees permanently | CBC News

 Atlantic Canada's largest newspaper chain, Halifax-based SaltWire Network, has announced it will be laying off 109 people permanently.

-Those employees were among the 240 people laid off in March, amid the loss of advertising revenue due to the COVID-19 pandemic, a company spokesperson said in an email to CBC News.
-At the time the company said the layoffs were temporary, for up to 12 weeks.
+Those employees were among the 240 people laid off in March, amid the loss of advertising revenue due to the COVID-19 pandemic, a company spokesperson said in an email to CBC News Tuesday.
+In March, the company had said the layoffs were temporary, for up to 12 weeks.

 Of the 109 people laid off Tuesday, 61 worked in Nova Scotia, 25 in Newfoundland and Labrador, and 23 on P.E.I., according to the email.
 Employees from all areas of the company have been affected.

+Palov said he's hopeful that people will start buying newspapers or subscribing to web services.

+"We saw during the COVID crisis that information is still important, reliable information," he said.

-Officials with the company said it is continuing to provide health benefits for all those impacted as well as salary continuation for those with longer service.
+Officials with the company said it is continuing to provide health benefits for all those affected, as well as salary continuation for those with longer service.

 SaltWire "has witnessed the devastating impact of COVID-19 on advertising sales with ad cancellations costing millions to date without expected improvement in the coming months," the email said.